 SECTION 6: COMMITTEE REPORTS

-Reports of the activities of the various committees shall be submitted to the membership during each meeting.
+Reports of the activities of the various committees shall be presented to the membership during each meeting.

 ARTICLE VII: AMENDMENTS

 These By-Laws may be amended at a meeting of the Board of Directors by a majority vote of the agency members present and voting.
 Due notice of the proposed amendments must be mailed to each agency member of the Conference not less than thirty (30) days prior to the date of the meeting,